maxproske/learn-supply-chain-security/README.md

 The idea of a **supply chain** comes from manufacturing - it's the long chain of suppliers needs to produce a factory's output.
 Physical supply chains have been a mess since the pandemic, and software isn't much different.

-**Supply chain attacks are on the rise**, leaking Personally Identifiable Information (PII), inserting ransomware and backdoors into healthcare, finance, government, and energy sectors.
+**Supply chain attacks are on the rise**, leaking Personally Identifiable Information (PII), inserting ransomware and backdoors into healthcare, finance, government, and energy sectors, posing a **risk to human safety**.

 Modern package managers (npm for JavaScript, pip for Python, cargo for Rust) automatically pull in hundreds if not thousands of direct and indirect (**transitive**) packages from cryptography to datepickers.